 How Does The Scoring System Work?

-The affinity system is based on scoring, indicating the strength of affinity between a customer and a range of products.
+The affinity system is based on scoring, indicating the strength of affinity between a shopper and a range of products.
 A product range is based on a product property such as product category, brand, or a custom product attribute such as a colour or a product feature to name two examples.
-In brief, customer’s strong affinity indicated as high affinity score towards a product range suggests a close relationship, undoubtedly increasing likeliness of a purchase conversion if the on-site experience is personalized by exposing more the preferred product ranges.
+In brief, shopper's strong affinity indicated as high affinity score towards a product range suggests a close relationship, undoubtedly increasing likeliness of a purchase conversion if the on-site experience is personalized by exposing more the preferred product ranges.

-- Product listing view (weak)
+Product listing view (weakest)

-- Product page view
+Product page view (weak)

-- Buying a product (strong)
+Buying a product (strongest)

 Because website design, product types, buying cycles and in general businesses also affect the number of interactions per visit and interaction types, the scoring is self-learning, not static or limited only to given interaction examples as other interactions weigh in too.
 To avoid possible machine learning errors caused commonly by anomalies, some global safety rules are in place and regardless of site’s parameters.
 For example, an interaction of adding a product to a cart is always stronger signal than simply opening up a product page in a browser.
 As another example, opening the same product three times across three different visits to the site produces a stronger affinity score than eying out the product twice during the same session, while interactions done months ago are less impactful than those made just a few days ago.